 The programs below are shown to deliver effective levels of water efficiency and are available whether or not an agency chooses to implement Budget-Based Water Rates or the Customer Engagement Software.
-Table 25 provides the final list of programs, along with the reasoning and areas for improvement.
+Table 25 provides the final list of programs, along with the reasoning for selection and potential support actions to improve results.